SamuelMaddox/personal-site/dev-notes/new-react-app/step-z-update-project-readme.md

 - Includes a clear statement of the business value.
 - There are no outstanding questions or decisions required by the business.
 - Dependencies have been identified
+- We can reasonably expect to complete the story and it's outstanding dependencies within the sprint
 - Has acceptance criteria defined.
 - Has an estimate.